 Outcome: We observed that management was making good progress towards finalising specific medium and long-term climate change targets, as part of the ultimate target of becoming carbon-neutral by 2050.
 In terms of board governance and structure, the company sought and received approval from shareholders in June 2020 to transition its governance model.
 The dialogue has supported the case for continued investment in the company.

-- 1 Making health and financial security accessible > - 2 Stewarding the human impacts of climate change > - 3 Building social capital >
+2 Stewarding the human impacts of climate change > 3 Building social capital